cerner/terra-framework/packages/terra-application-utility/docs/README.md

   - `npm install terra-application-utility`

 ## Menu Items
 The menu items are generated from an array of menu item objects, which can contain up to seven attributes: `key`, `content`, `contentLocation`, `isSelected`, `isSelectable`, `title`, and `childKeys`.

+1. `key` is **required**.
+Must be a unique value to differentiate itself from other items.
+2. `content` enables custom components to be rendered as *body* items.
+Avoid using `content` as a footer item - it will always render as a button.
-Each menu item object *must* have a unique `key` to differentiate itself from other items. `contentLocation` specifies whether to render an item within the body or footer.
+3. `contentLocation` indicates if an item will render within the body or footer.
 Body items will render as list items, while footer items will render as buttons.
-Items will default to body if `contentLocation` is not provided.
-Utility also enables consumers to render custom components as a body item.
-To do so, pass this custom component as the `content` prop within the menu item object.
-To create nested pages, utilize the `childKeys` attribute.
-Store the `key` of each menu item that will be within the next nested page of this specific menu item.
+Items will default to *body* if `contentLocation` is not provided.
+4. `isSelected` enables a HOC to manage the selected states of each item.
+5. `isSelectable` indicates if an item is selectable.
+A checkmark will be toggled on item selection.
+6. `title` indicates the text to render for this item.
+If this item contains children, `title` will be used as the header text for the nested page.
+7. `childKeys` is an array of `key`s that enables nested pages.
+For each menu item contained in the nested page, store it's `key` within this array.

-Displayed below is the explicit structure of a menu item.
+Displayed below is the explicit structure of a menu item:

 ```javascript
 PropTypes.shape({